You want out of your cable contract.

 Regardless of the device you own, you should be able to stream content from FandangoNow, although the service appears to have prominent placement on Roku devices.

-Smartphones and tablets will need to use the Android or iDevice app to stream content from FandangoNow, although the Android version seems to come with much higher customer feedback that the iDevice.
+Smartphones and tablets will need to use the Android or iDevice app to stream content from FandangoNow, although both versions seemed to come with mostly positive online customer feedback as of this writing.

 Flat out, Vudu has an extensive selection of content, including tons of new releases—many of which are available as special editions with bonus features—in Ultra HD.

-Regardless of your tastes, CinemaNow has a lot of content that’s almost certain to match them, including movies, shows from cable channels like AMC, Fox, FX, TBS, HBO, and Showtime; independent films, documentaries, and more.
+Regardless of your tastes, CinemaNow has a lot of content that’s almost certain to match them, including movies, shows from cable channels like AMC, Fox, FX, TBS, HBO, and Showtime; as well as independent films, documentaries, classics, drama, horror, and romance.

 8. Vimeo on Demand